Skip to content

 A compiled library reference resolves against the installed library, not the source.
 After editing the library's source, you must save_plc_as_library(install=True) before rebuilding the consumer; otherwise the consumer build picks up stale code.

 The tc-build-test-loop skill documents this rule for the model side.
-The bench harness (per ADR-0007) automates it on the validation side.
-Operators outside TcKit's loaded-skill scope read the rule via the portable CLAUDE.md template.
+The bench harness automates it on the validation side.
+Operators outside TcKit's loaded-skill scope read the rule via the TwinCAT CLAUDE.md template, installed into a project by tckit init --with-claude-md.

 If the solution uses Source-Only references instead (resolved automatically by TwinCAT's build), this step is unnecessary.
 The save+install path is idempotent — running it on a Source-Only project is harmless.